Creative-Geek/Creative-Geek/README.md

 ## 💫 About Me
-Hey there! 👋 I'm Ahmed Taha, a Software Engineer, Graphics Designer, and Video Editor.
+Hey there! 👋 I'm Ahmed Taha, an automation focused software engineer.

 I like building automations tools and sharing tech knowledge.

-I learn by doing and look up information as I go.
+I learn by doing and I look up information as I go. 🔭

-I’m currently working on Searchable Screenshots, A desktop app to search your screenshots folder semanstically.<br> I’m generally interested in web development, computer graphics, and AI integrations.<br>📫 Find my socials bellow.
+I’m currently working on Searchable-Screenshots, A desktop app to search your screenshots folder semanstically.

+I’m generally interested in AI integrations and automation, Web Development (to minimize friction for the user), and Computer Graphics.

+Find my socials bellow. 📫

 Why do I do what I do?
 Because no one else would.